GeovanniG/DevShop/README.md

 # DevShop
-All notifications consolidated into a single application
+All dev notifications consolidated into a single application